How Do You Ship Orders?

 Which address should I use?
 (PO Box vs. Street Address)

-Customers sometimes ask whether they should provide a USPS address or a UPS/FedEx address.
+Customers sometimes ask whether they should provide a USPS address or a street address for UPS/FedEx address.
 Here’s how it works:

 Your order will be delivered by USPS.
 Our fulfillment partners automatically select USPS for PO Box destinations.